Administrative Wage Garnishment Background

 The hearing official will determine whether the hearing will be oral or written.
 If the official determines that an oral hearing is appropriate, the debtor will be notified of when and where the hearing will be held, and whether the hearing will be in-person or by telephone.
 The debtor will have to pay any travel expenses for an in-person hearing.

-DMS and its private collection agencies (PCAs) will assist the federal agencies by identifying debtors eligible for AWG.
+Fiscal Service and its private collection agencies (PCAs) will assist the federal agencies by identifying debtors eligible for AWG.
 A federal agency may not garnish wages if a debtor has not been in their current job for at least 12 months and was involuntarily separated from their previous job.
-In addition, DMS and its PCAs will monitor collections under the AWG order to ensure employer compliance.
+In addition, Fiscal Service and its PCAs will monitor collections under the AWG order to ensure employer compliance.

-All federal agencies are required to participate in AWG through DMS' Cross-Servicing program.
+All federal agencies are required to participate in AWG through Fiscal Service's Cross-Servicing program.
 Federal agencies must publish AWG regulations and establish hearing procedures before they are eligible to participate in the AWG program.
-Federal agencies have the option of conducting the hearings in-house or allowing DMS to conduct AWG hearings on their behalf.
+Federal agencies have the option of conducting the hearings in-house or allowing Fiscal Service to conduct AWG hearings on their behalf.

 Fiscal Service Contact Information